komacke/open-hamclock-backend/README.md

 - [x] zlib decompress utilty script
 - [x] Generic backend to keep HamClocks alive beyond June 2026
 - [ ] Complete end-to-end working backend

+# Vision
+The goal is to make this as a drop-in replacement for the HamClock backend by replicating the same client/server responses with Perl CGI scripting and static files.
+We don't have access to the backend server source code so this is completely created by looking at the interfaces.
+To allow existing HamClock's running on Arduino to continue to work, we will setup a local DNS sinkhole to redirect to your local backend running at your home or office.

 # Compile Backend

 1. Use WSL2 and Ubuntu 22 LTS